 The Humanities Gala

 Organized by SLUGS along with other course unions in humanities disciplines, the first Humanities Gala took place in February 2020.
 It was fun but you know what happened one month later.
-Do look out for it when things turn better.
+We hope to potentially bring this event back in the future!

 SLUGS holds a (sometimes semi-) Annual General Meeting every Fall and/or Winter Semester according to the society by-laws.
 It is the place for execs to talk about the society’s plan for the coming semester and for members to provide opinions and suggestions for our works.
 Amendments to the by-laws are also voted on on the general meetings.